Peter Niemeyer

-Peter Niemeyer (born 22 November 1983) is a German football manager, executive, and former player.
+Peter Michael Josef Niemeyer (born 22 November 1983) is a German football manager, executive, and former player.
 He serves as the sporting director of Preußen Münster.
 During his playing career, he mainly featured as a defensive midfielder, he also operated as a central defender.

 Club career

 Although born in Germany, Niemeyer spent the first years of his professional career in the Netherlands, playing for FC Twente in the Eredivisie.
 In January 2007, he joined Bundesliga side Werder Bremen, appearing in three league games for the main squad in the 2006–07 season.

 On 29 September 2007, Niemeyer participated in the 8–1 home crushing of Arminia Bielefeld, scoring the game opener and his first Bundesliga goal.
 Incidentally, he fell out with an injury in the match after just 33 minutes.

 In the 2008–09 season, Niemeyer appeared in a career-best 25 official games, including five in the UEFA Cup, as Werder reached the final against Shakhtar Donetsk, where he started in a 2–1 overtime loss.

 On 9 August 2010, Niemeyer moved on loan to Hertha BSC, who were relegated to the second division the season before.

-On 3 August 2015, Niemeyer signed for recently promoted SV Darmstadt 98 in the Bundesliga on a three-year deal.
+On 3 August 2015, Niemeyer signed for recently promoted Darmstadt 98 in the Bundesliga on a three-year deal.
 On 1 September 2018, after the closing of the 2018 summer transfer window, he announced he had not received an offer to renew his contract and would leave the club.
 He retired from football shortly afterwards.